 ENTREPRENEURSHIP

-Calculate discontinuation profits
+Calculate cessation profits

 Sandra Boots - Fiscalist

-Calculate discontinuation profits
+Calculate cessation profits

 What is cessation profit and how do you calculate it?
 We explain it to you.
 Find out how you can manage the discontinuation of your company for tax purposes.